-- To protect against hazardous media residue in the device, wear personal protective equipment. - Do not use cleaning agents which may lead to dangerous reactions with media residue. - All requirements specified in the safety data sheet must be observed when handling or otherwise using the medium. - Residue of hazardous media inside the device can cause serious injury.
+- To protect against hazardous media residue in the device, wear personal protective equipment. - Do not use cleaning agents that cause dangerous reactions with media residue. - All requirements specified in the Safety Data Sheet must be observed when handling or otherwise using this medium - Residue of hazardous media inside the device can cause serious injury.